WE ARE NOMURA

 Mori: “Cultural facilities in the future are expected to take on forms that are not bound by conventional frameworks, and we want to be the ones who create new value there, not anyone else.When the opportunity arises, we want to be the ones who create new value.
 I want to be ready to jump in and form a team with a variety of people.I want to continue to help create things that have never existed before in various regions.''

-NOMURA has pursued the possibilities of space with the management philosophy of ``We contribute to the creation of a rich human environment by creating new value based on respect for humanity.''
-For the past 18 years, we have been working through PPP projects to connect people, communities, culture, and the environment, all of which lead to social good.
+NOMURA has pursued the possibilities of space with the management philosophy of "We are based on respect for people and contribute to creating a rich human environment by creating new value."
+For the past 18 years, the company has been working to connect "people," "regions," "culture," and "environment," which also contributes to social good, through its PPP business.
 How will the relationship between people and space change in the future?
 Forests hold the key to this.

 *The contents are as of December 2023.